dschnare/definejs/README.markdown

 -----------------------------------------------
-The following signatures offer an object-literal technique, so that the arguments are are explicitly named and easier to understand when reading code.
+The following signatures offer an object-literal technique, so that the arguments are explicitly named and easier to understand when reading code.

     define({module: module value | module factory})